loibucket/hes-2020-DGMD-S-17-AUTOBUS/README.md

 # AutoBUS/VRS: Autonomous Basic Universal Shuttle / Virtual Rail System
 2020 DGMDS17 Robotics, Autonomous Vehicles, Drones, and Artificial Intelligence @ Harvard University Extension School

-**Autonomous** - level 5 no human involvement, besides an emergency stop button \
-**Basic** - uses single camera, no complicated LIDARs or multiple camera systems \
-**Universal** - non-proprietary, can replace buses, trains, subways, etc.., quickly adjust capacity/frequency by adding/reducing number of cars running on demand, the future of mass public transit \
-**Shutte** - carries people from point A to point B to point C,

-**1. Team Name: AutoBUS/VRS**

-**2. Team Members and Roles:**\
-Loi Cheng\
-Philip Eisner\
-Nathanaiel Landi\
-Eric Ding\
-Yikun Shen

-**3. Goal of the Project:** (Describe here which autonomous navigation challenge you want to solve: example: lane following with collision avoidance, solving intersections, April tags, follow an object, slam etc...)
+## 1. Proposed Topic Summary

+**Assignment:** Final Project Proposal \
+**Course:** Robotics, Autonomous Vehicles, Drones, and Artificial Intelligence: DGMD S-17 (34560) \
+**Course Instructor:** Professor Jose Luis Ramirez Herran \
+**Term:** Summer 2020 \
+**Team Name:** AutoBUS/VRS \
+**Team Members:** Loi Cheng (Team Lead), Eric Ding, Philip Eisner, Nathaniel Landi \
+**Last Edit Date:** 08 July 2020 \

+**Problem Statement (Purpose):** Most trains have frequent delays, cannot achieve higher speeds and cannot maximize the optimal number of trains in a route at a time.
+Most trains are manually operated by people with low autonomous components involved. \
+**Outcomes (Why?):** “Autonomous trains can run more frequently and achieve higher speeds, enabling managers to increase the number of trains in operation on a route instead of having to go to the significant expense of building new tracks.” <sup>1</sup> \
+**Objectives (What?):** Build a proof of concept (POC) Autonomous Basic Universal Shuttle/Virtual Rail System (AutoBUS/VRS) using an Artificial Intelligence (AI) System integrated on an NVIDIA Waveshare JetBot. \
+**Key Results (How?):** TBD – Insert overview of methods and techniques used. \
-A proof of concept autonomous virtual rail shuttle system with a NVIDIA waveshare jetbot.
-The shuttle runs on dedicated paths, and follows visual "rail" lines, instead of actual steel rails.
-The project would involve building a reliable lane following system that can be operated 24/7.
-Special markers at stations is recognized by the shuttle to make automated stops and departures.
+**Project Summary:** An AutoBUS/VRS POC is built with NVIDIA hardware and NVIDIA software enhanced with an AI System to run on dedicated paths.
+The AutoBUS/VRS follows visual "rail" lines, instead of actual steel rails.
+Building a reliable lane following system operating 24/7 is required.
+Special markers at stations are recognized by the shuttle to make automated stops and departures.
 The shuttle should have frontal obstacle detection and can make emergency stops as needed.
-Additional features like multiple routes, express/local shuttles, hub stations, may also be implemented
+Additional features like multiple routes, express/local shuttles and hub stations are implemented.
+The core of the AutoBUS/VRS can be described as: \

+- **Autonomous** - level 5 no human involvement, besides an emergency stop button \
+- **Basic** - uses single camera, no complicated LIDARs or multiple camera systems \
+- **Universal** - non-proprietary, can replace buses, trains, subways, etc.., quickly adjust capacity/frequency by adding/reducing number of cars running on demand, the future of mass public transit \
+- **Shuttle** - carries people from point A to point B to point C,

-**4. Software and Developing tools:**
+## 2. Software and Developing tools:

 Anaconda, Jupyter Notebooks, Python